stronganchor/livestream-embedder/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/youtube-live-stream-embed` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/livestream-embedder` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to **Settings > YouTube Live Stream** to configure the API key and default channel ID.
+3. Go to **Settings > Livestream Embedder** to configure the API key and default channel ID.
-4. Use the `[youtube_live_stream]` shortcode in your posts or pages to embed the live stream.
+4. Use the `[livestream_embedder]` shortcode in your posts or pages to embed the live stream.

 == Frequently Asked Questions ==